 - Teaching and supervising.

-et al., 2022, A micromechanical based Finite Element Model approach to accurately predict the effective thermal properties of micro-aerated chocolate, Innovative Food Science and Emerging Technologies, Vol:83, ISSN:1466-8564
+et al., 2023, A micromechanical based finite element model approach to accurately predict the effective thermal properties of micro-aerated chocolate, Innovative Food Science and Emerging Technologies, Vol:83, ISSN:1466-8564